Back to Research

 Africa profiles

 Asia skews younger (15–24 dominates).
 Africa peaks at 25–34.
-The Asia sample also picked up older respondents, likely from the broad Meta targeting.
+The Asia sample also captured older respondents, likely from the broad Meta targeting.

 Gender split

-This is the most consequential chart in the datascape.
-Trailblazer dominates Africa at 34%.
-Explorer leads Asia at 21.5%.
+Trailblazer dominates Africa at 33.3%.
+Explorer leads Asia at 21.1%.
 The spread is far more even in Asia.
-More on what this means in the Archetypes section.
+Same campaign, same questions, very different human profiles.

 Nigeria